paypal/InnerSourceCommons/events/isc-fall-2018.md

 ### Call For Presentations
 * Opens in March 2018.
-* Speakers will be notified in April 2018.
+* Speakers will be notified in May 2018.

 ### Registration
 Registration opens soon.
 The registration fee of $25.00 will be donated to a nominated non-profit organization.